AdobeDocs/experience-manager-document-security.en/help/using/using-aem-document-security-extension.md

 ### Using Third-party authentication providers {#using-third-party-authentication-providers}

 You can use third-party authentication providers with AEM Forms Document Security.
 These authentication providers help you add an extra access layer to the protected documents.
-AEM Forms Document Security supports following extended authentication workflows:
+AEM Forms Document Security supports the following extended authentication workflows:

-* Extended authentication using default AEM Forms URL
+* Extended authentication using the default AEM Forms URL
 * Extended authentication using a custom URL
 * Default extended authentication workflow with third-party identity providers configured on AEM Forms on JEE server
 * Custom extended authentication workflow with third-party identity providers configured on AEM Forms on JEE server
-* Extended authentication using customized page for listing SAML Authentications
+* Extended authentication using a customized page for listing SAML Authentications

 #### Extended authentication using default AEM Forms URL {#extended-authentication-using-default-aem-forms-url}

-You can use default AEM Forms URL for extended authentication.
+You can use the default AEM Forms URL for extended authentication.
 The default landing page contains Adobe branding.
-Moreover, default AEM Forms settings are used on using default AEM Forms URL for extended authentication.
+Moreover, default AEM Forms settings are used on using the default AEM Forms URL for extended authentication.

 Perform the following steps to enable extended authentication with the default Adobe Landing URL: